Benjamin James Nourse

 Research

-I am a historian of religion with a particular focus on Buddhism as it developed in Tibet and China.
+I am a historian of religion with a particular focus on the history of Buddhist literature and printing in Tibet.
 My first book, The Power of Publishing in Early Modern Tibetan Buddhism (Lexington Books, 2025), explores the growth and impact of Tibetan woodblock publishing from the seventeenth through eighteenth centuries.
 I am also working on a study of Chinese and Tibetan manuscripts of the Heart Sūtra recovered at Dunhuang.
 I have been active in promoting the study of Tibetan book history through the hosting of conferences such as The Symposium on the Tibetan Book (University of Virginia, 2014) and Buddhist Book Cultures (University of Denver, 2017) as well as teaching a course at the Rare Book School on the history and culture of Tibetan books.
 Recently, I have also begun to engage in research on the history of Buddhism in the US, especially in Colorado.

 Featured Publications